 A new wave of global solidarity penetrates our collective psyche.
 As people volunteer and reevaluate the value of our safety nets, we’ll demand reforms in policies which will protect and strengthen the system.
 We educate ourselves and vote in politicians with empathy and courage who will fundamentally change how the economy works – to a fairer, more resource based economy that recognises the finite nature of our ecosystems.

 It took two atomic bombs to bring in the age of unprecedented peace where the cost of war far outweighed the benefits with assured mutual annihilation.
-Could this virus be ‘the bomb’ which brings the end of divisive, bipartisan populism and mark the beginning of a truly global effort to co-operate?
+Could this virus be ‘the bomb’ which brings the end of divisive populism and mark the beginning of a truly global effort to co-operate?
 Given the past examples, I’m not as hopeful but these are extraordinary times and extraordinary things can happen.

-As did Cuba during the 90’s, we may come to practice technological disobedience and mobilise every citizen to grow food organically in every spare space.
+As did Cuba during the cold war, we may come to practice technological disobedience and mobilise every citizen to grow food organically in every spare space.
 This will increase the strength of our communities and security against future pandemics, global warming, water wars and the ensuing refugee crisis.
 Many will rediscover the value of land based living when confidence in our economy and our infrastructures tanks to an all time low.

 Some careful forward thinking nations will have deployed UBI at the right level so as not to cause inflation but which covers all the expenses and continue to collect statistics after the pandemic.
 This data may prove critical in the near future when larger more conservative nations begins to implode due to automation.